 Have you been arrested and charged with a misdemeanor in Dallas?
+Let the Dallas misdemeanor attorneys at Berlof & Newton, P.C. guide you through the Texas Penal Code.
 Though less serious than felony offenses, misdemeanor charges can still result in hefty fines, terms of probation of up to two years, and even a lengthy term of incarceration in county jail.
 Under the Texas Penal Code, there are three types of misdemeanors, whose punishment range is as follows:

 - Class “A”- up to 1 year in jail, and a fine up to $4,000.

 - Class “B”- up to 180 days in jail, and a fine up to $2.000.